Brazil farmers seek higher prices on pre-sold coffee as deficit looms

 "If a farmer decides to default, it would be a loss of around 200 reais ($37.60) per bag.
 It's a lot," he said late on Monday.

+The trader said there is no room for renegotiation, since margins are usually small on commodities deals.
+He said non-compliance could lead to growers receiving a bad credit rating, which could make it difficult for them to access financing.

-Defaults are very rare in the coffee sector although traders cited some cases in 2014, the last time a serious frost hit Brazil and coffee prices surged.
+Defaults are very rare in the coffee sector although traders cited some cases in 2014, when a serious drought hit Brazil and coffee prices surged.

 Coffee exporters deal in thousands of bags so the losses could extend into the millions.